Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 Recommended tours

 Children enjoy a discounted ticket rate for the Churchill War Rooms.
-Please select the appropriate option while checking out online.
+Additionally, infants under the age of 3 can join the tour for free.

-Tickets can be canceled either 48 hours or 24 hours before the experience for a full refund.
+Tickets can be canceled 24 hours before the experience for a full refund.
 For additional information on the cancellation policy, please refer to your ticket vouchers.

 This was the place from where Winston Churchill ‘directed’ the war.
 Many crucial decisions were taken by Winston Churchill and his Ministers while sitting in this very room during the Second World War.